madhavkarri/-CarND-LaneLines/MadhavKarri_CarNDP1_Writeup.md

 ## MK

+Overview
+---
+Detect highway lane lines in images using Python and OpenCV, a package that has many useful tools for analyzing images.

+---
 The goals/steps for this project are:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

 ---
 **Finding Lane Lines on Static Images/Frames**

 Steps/process when working on Static Images/Frames
 * Load all neceaary python imports
 * Implement Gaussian Blur and Canny Edge Detection.
 For a single static image/frame fine tune parameters such as kernel size, low threshold and high threshold
 * Followed by Masking and P-Hough Transform to extract lines and line-cordinates
-* For the last step caculate slopes for all the line-coordinates from the previous step.
+* Calculate slopes for all line-coordinates from the previous step.
 Use the change in sign of slope values to segregrate lines and line-cordinates for each of the left and right lanes.
-- To draw lines
+* To draw lines
   - Average slope (parameter m) and intercept (parameter b) in "y=mx+b" for each of the left and right lane lines were determined.
   - The maximum y co-ordinate for all images (bottom) was determined to be 540 (from image size).
 Using this y-cordinate x-cordiantes for each of the left and right lanes were determined using the average "m" and "b" parameters.
   - For the minimum y co-ordinates (region of interest towards top of the image or near the top edge of the masking region) minimum from all the detected line-cordinates from P-Hough Transform for each of the left and right lanes were extracted.
 The x-cordiantes were determined using average "m" and "b" parameters.